 Read more: How to grow and care for aloe vera plants

-What sort of potting soil should I use for fittonias?
+What kind of potting soil should I use for my Fittonia plant/Nerve plant?

 Here’s the main challenge when it comes to fittonias.
 As mentioned above, this plant loves consistently damp soil.
 Allow it to dry out and the plant will dramatically wilt, but worry not!
 It can be revived with a quick dose of water.
 However, it’s best to prevent it from wilting too many times as that would ultimately take a toll on the plant’s overall health.
 On the other hand, keeping the soil too moist would result in the appearance of yellowing leaves, which, unfortunately, cannot be reversed.
 So how do you ensure that your fittonia is always happy?
 It is best to water it thoroughly the first time, then stick your finger or a stick in every other day to gauge the soil’s dampness.

-Being natives of the tropical rainforest, they are mostly ground level plants and only get partial sunlight.
+Being natives of the tropical rainforest, the fittonia are generally ground-level plants and only get partial sunlight (medium light).
 Therefore, it is safe to keep them indoors where bright indirect light is available, or in heavily shaded areas if kept outdoors.
 Try to ensure that they are placed in an area which does not get any direct sun (morning or evening) as they may likely scorch or shrivel up.
 Your home’s fluorescent lighting also works well for fittonias, especially in cases where indirect sunlight is not reachable (eg. office tables furthest from the windows).

 Fittonias thrive best with high humidity levels, which is why terrariums or glass bottles are the perfect home for them since the enclosed area traps moisture and creates a personal micro-climate environment for them.